wushen2016/urlchecker/README.md

 ```
 all these domains are invalid, there are within [PublicSuffix ](https://publicsuffix.org/list/effective_tld_names.dat).
 So if a domain startswith or endswith '.', it's invalid.

+## URL Feature and Suspicious Domain

+We want to define suspicious for DOMAIN (yes, not specific urls).

+A few feature maybe helpful,  like cnt_hosts, cnt_urls, cnt_hosts / cnt_urls, etc.

 ## CDN Removal

 ```